MEET OUR TEAM

 Community & Care Liaison, and Aftercare Educator

 Mark Samples was born and raised in Southern California, spending every moment he could on the beaches of San Diego, in the mountains of San Bernardino, or anywhere he could find a lake and someone to take him water skiing.
 Mark attributes his love of being outside, peaceful and mindful of his surroundings, to the lessons and guidance of his grandparents, who taught him about waves, ropes, outdoor cooking and all things sharp and pointy.
 In addition to being a Spire School teacher, Mark has been working with children of all ages for most of his adult life in the classroom, at camps, in nonprofit youth development programs, as a member of the US Peace Corps in Panama, and in his home as a full-time parent.
 Without a doubt, his deepest learnings have come from squatting down, looking into the eyes of children and having chats out in nature.
 Those moments, feet lodged soundly in the dirt, mud, grass or sand, are where he has found the profound displays of joy, frustration, kindness, sadness and hope that we all aspire to truly feel in this life.
-In addition, Mark brings with him to Coyote Camp the lessons from his training as a California credentialed teacher, as well as a Masters of Social Work from the School of Social Welfare at UC Berkeley.
+In addition, Mark brings with him the lessons from his training as a California credentialed teacher, as well as a Masters of Social Work from the School of Social Welfare at UC Berkeley.

 Elías (they/them)